I saw EA's new game streaming service, and it works

 EA thinks the technological and economic shifts that changed the music and movie industries is coming to games.
 Moss says the end result will be the same: You'll be able to play games on any device at any time as long as it's connected to the internet.

 "The combination of streaming and subscriptions is really going to change the way games are consumed," said Moss.
 He declined to say how much EA's service would cost or when it would launch.
-But he indicated it could be in the next few years.
+But it could be in the next couple years.

 This isn't the first time someone gamers have been promised this type of service.
 The idea of streaming games has been around for about a decade.